chijianlei/SeqTrans/README.md

 ## Experimental Results
 Experimental results and the trained model are too large, we have shared them in Google Driver:
 https://drive.google.com/drive/folders/1gzUVyKoEFtK55hZcBlNL004oB9El6RzI?usp=sharing
-Please read the Readme to learn more ditails.
+Please read the Readme to learn more details.

 ## Usage